…by Jonas E. Alexis

 Rod Dreher, “Trump and Elitism,” American Conservative, August 17, 2015.

-Posted by Jonas E. Alexis on August 20, 2015, With 2602 Reads Filed under Government & Politics.
+Posted by Jonas E. Alexis on August 20, 2015, With 2609 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.